M4 selective muscarinic receptor antagonist.

 View Related Products by Product Action

-Keywords: Tropicamide, supplier, Selective, M4, muscarinic, antagonists, Muscarinic, Receptors, Acetylcholine, ACh, M4, Receptors, Tocris Bioscience
+Keywords: Tropicamide, supplier, Selective, M4, muscarinic, antagonists, Muscarinic, Receptors, Acetylcholine, ACh, M4, Receptors, M4, Receptors, Tocris Bioscience

 1 Citation for Tropicamide

 Citations are publications that use Tocris products.
 Selected citations for Tropicamide include:

 Sallo et al (2012) The IS/OS junction layer in the natural history of type 2 idiopathic macular telangiectasia.
 Invest Ophthalmol Vis Sci 53 7889 PMID: 23092925